astropy/SPISEA/docs/index.rst

 Indices and tables
 ==================

 * :ref:`genindex`
 * :ref:`modindex`
 * :ref:`search`

 .. note:: The layout of this directory is simply a suggestion.
 To follow
-          traditional practice, do *not* edit this page, but instead place all documentation for the affiliated package inside ``packagename/``.
+          traditional practice, do *not* edit this page, but instead place all documentation for the package inside ``packagename/``.
-          The traditional practice was intended to allow the affiliated package to eventually be merged into the main astropy package.
+          The traditional practice was intended to allow the package to eventually be merged into the main astropy package.
           You can follow this practice or choose your own layout.